cembooks/static/README.md

 This will build and execute all numerical experiments.The last two steps will take some time...
 Alternatively, you can build and run only the experiments you are interested in.
-To do so, change into static/ and run:
+To do so, change into static/ and run

 ./clean
 ./setup